djdallmann/GamingPCSetup/RESEARCH/WINSERVICES/README.md

 </details>

 #### Q: What does the hidden MMCSS Latency Sensitive registry key actually do?
 What is the default value?
-#### A: Latency Sensitive refers to Latency Sensitive Hints, essentially under cpu heavy conditions MMCSS can create latency sensitive hints to the processor power performance engine to help adjust performance state (PoLatencySensitive).
+Latency Sensitive refers to Latency Sensitive Hints, essentially under cpu heavy conditions MMCSS can create latency sensitive hints to the processor power performance engine to help adjust performance state (PoLatencySensitive).
 When this condition occurs we see **TurboEngaged** events in MMCSS provider event audit and corresponding Latency Sensitive Hints from SYSTEM in the Windows Kernel Power Provider.
 <details><summary>Findings and Analysis</summary>

 * Latency Sensitive refers to Latency Sensitive Hints, essentially under heavy cpu use MMCSS can create latency sensitive hints